The Faraday Exchanger

 Definition: A managed, high speed, power flow control device that dynamically maintains target voltage, frequency and power factor efficiently over a range of operation.

-The Faraday Exchanger is complementary to both existing distribution networks and other technologies, improving performance and efficiency whilst being significantly cheaper than the technologies it replaces.
+The Faraday Exchanger is complementary to both existing distribution networks and other technologies, improving performance and efficiency whilst being significantly cheaper than the sum of the technologies it replaces.